lelegard/cryptobench/README.md

 all instructions.
 The same sequence (and consequently the same output registers) are reused after 8 instructions.

-Last, we test the full long sequence from OpenSSL, with many MUL ADCS UMULH ADCS.
-There are also some ADC and ADDS.
+Last, we test the full long sequence from OpenSSL, with many MUL ADCS UMULH ADCS (there are also some ADC and ADDS).
 Finally, we test the same sequence with ADD instead of ADCS, ADC, ADDS.

 See the [test source code](issues/mult_arm.S) for the details.